inocan-group/vue3-google-map/docs/components/info-window.md

 ## Use with AdvancedMarker

-You can nest the `InfoWindow` component inside the `AdvancedMarker` with `<template #info-window>` component to display an info window when the marker is clicked.
+You can nest the `InfoWindow` component inside the `AdvancedMarker` component to display an info window when the marker is clicked.

 ```vue
 <script setup>